automix-llm/automix/README.md

 - You can run `python setup.py install' to use the meta-verifier system wide.

+### Replicating the results

-- To replicate paper numbers, run `python scripts paper_results.py`
+- To replicate the results in the paper, please run `python scripts paper_results.py`

 ## Data and Outputs